Carer's Allowance: Effect on other benefits

-This premium continues for eight weeks after you cease to be entitled to Carer's Allowance.
-It also entitles you to an earnings disregard of £15 if you haven’t already got one.

 If there is a person claiming Carer's Allowance in respect of a disabled person then the disabled person cannot qualify for the Severe Disability Premium in any means-tested benefit.
 The claimant is entitled to a National Insurance credit to protect pension rights.

 Proposals

 In April 2019, the Labour Party announced that it would increase Carer's Allowance and raise the earnings threshold for it in line with the National Living Wage.